Are you wondering about changing your hearing aid batteries on your own? These simple steps make changing the batteries a bit less complicated.

 For assistance changing your hearing aid batteries

 We know that getting to a clinic might be difficult right now.
-If you are having difficulty changing your hearing aid batteries, and you there’s no one who can currently assist you, please call the Audika Hearing Care Help Line on 1800 340 631 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9am to 5pm for further assistance.
+If you are having difficulty changing your hearing aid batteries, and you there’s no one who can currently assist you, please contact the Audika Hearing Care Help Line on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).